 What to expect?

 Eliminating 3-4 times a day (that’s #2) without any effort!
 You are basically cleansing without even trying.
 Great for weight loss.
-If you are having a cooked meal without anything fresh in it, definitely drink a glass of rejuvelac to help digesting it.
+If you are having a cooked meal without anything fresh in it, definitely drink a glass of rejuvelac to help to digest it.
 It is that simple.
 You may painlessly even pass small stones in the process.

 How long does it keep?

-Pour the liquid in clean glass bottles (Ikea sells beautiful clear glass bottles for less than $2) and keep refrigerated for up to one week.
+Pour the liquid into clean glass bottles (Ikea sells beautiful clear glass bottles for less than $2) and keep refrigerated for up to one week.
 But since these are live enzymes, you should drink it in the next 2-3 days to get the most out of it.

 How much does it cost to make?

 It is so cheap to make, don’t bother buying it.
-A few bucks for several cups of berries, some pro-biotics (optional) and some water!
+A few bucks for several cups of berries, some pro-biotics (optional), and some water!
 Plus you can experiment with other grains and alter the taste of the finished product.
 Since most of the diseases are the result of improper elimination of the food we eat, make this a new habit for the New year.